Credit: Maderla / Shutterstock

 - The AI Risk Database captures 777 different risks from 43 documents, with quotes and page numbers included.
 It will be updated as new risks emerge.

-- The Casual Taxonomy of AI Risks classifies how, when, and why such risks occur, based on their root causes.
+- The Causal Taxonomy of AI Risks classifies how, when, and why such risks occur, based on their root causes.
 Causes are broken out into three categories: entity responsible (human or AI), the intentionality behind the risk (intentional or unintentional), and the timing of the risk (pre-deployment or post-deployment).

 - The Domain Taxonomy of AI Risks segments risks by the domain in which they occur, such as privacy, misinformation, or AI systems safety.
 This section mentions seven domains and 23 subdomains.

-The two taxonomies can be used separately to filter the database for specific risks and domains, or they can be used in tandem to understand how each casual factor relates to each risk domain.
+The two taxonomies can be used separately to filter the database for specific risks and domains, or they can be used in tandem to understand how each causal factor relates to each risk domain.
 For example, a user can use both filters to differentiate between discrimination and toxicity risks when AI is deliberately trained on toxic content from the outset, and instances of risk where AI inadvertently causes harm after the fact by displaying toxic content.

 As part of the exercise, the researchers uncovered some interesting insights about the current literature.
 Among them: